Ready-to-run application examples for your NemoClaw sandbox โ policy, prompt, and personalization for each workflow

 unless it matches profile.yaml ignore_paths.

-- /workspace/redteam/corpus/ โ canonical metrics, prior decks,
+- /sandbox/redteam/corpus/ โ canonical metrics, prior decks,

 style guide, glossary, "source of truth" docs.

-- /workspace/redteam/profile.yaml โ audience, severity threshold,
+- /sandbox/redteam/profile.yaml โ audience, severity threshold,

 WCAG level, custom rules, glossary, canonical-metric pointers.